AbhishekSharma6903/Cyber_Bullying_Detection/README.md

 of them either had missing attributes, were too low in quality, or were found to have irrelevant data after manual inspection.
-Thus, after having tried out of many other open sourced datasets, we came down to [1] as it seemed in line with all the parameters required.
+Thus, after having tried out of many other open sourced datasets, we came down to as it seemed in line with all the parameters required.
 Here is the Detailed Description of the dataset:
 1) It is a partially manually labelled dataset.
 2) Total Instances: 20001
-The dataset has 2 attributes- tweet and label [0 corresponds to No while 1 corresponds to Yes]
+The dataset has 2 attributes- tweet and label [0 corresponds to No while 1 corresponds to Yes]

 ## B. Data Preprocessing
 The preprocessing steps were done as follows using